Best Mortgage Lenders for Bankruptcies

 2. Best for a Variety of Options: New American Funding

 New American Funding also offers non-QM loans that give you options if you have experienced a recent bankruptcy.
 Offering an Asset Verified Loan program, New American can also look at your complete financial picture to determine whether you are qualified rather than just checking a credit score.
-If you are struggling with mortgage payment, New American Funding can help.
+If you are struggling with mortgage payments, New American Funding can help.

-This financial statement loan can take any savings (like stock market investments, retirement accounts and standard checking or savings accounts) into account when deciding whether you qualify for a loan or a refinance.
+This financial statement loan can take any savings (like stock market investments, retirement accounts, and standard checking or savings accounts) into account when deciding whether you qualify for a loan or a refinance.
 In this case, typically six months’ worth of reserves are required to gain approval.

 New American also offers an interest-only loan option, which could provide you with an immediate loan option without having to wait for the typical two to four years after bankruptcy.
 With an interest-only loan, you have the option to pay toward the principal balance and obtain a conventional loan after the initial loan period is over.
 This is another helpful option for buyers with financial marks like bankruptcy on their records.